-extern UTDIRECTORYutAllocateDirectory(unsigned char ucDisk, unsigned short usPathLength); This function allocates a directory from the directory pool (size of pool defined by UT_DIRECTORIES_AVAILABLE in config.h).
-For the SD card the disk should always be DISK_D.
+extern UTDIRECTORY utAllocateDirectory(unsigned char ucDisk, unsigned short usPathLength); This function allocates a directory from the directory pool (size of pool defined by UT_DIRECTORIES_AVAILABLE in config.h).
+For the SD card the disk should always be DISK D. For a memory stick DISK E is used.

 The pointer returned is to the directory object allocated for use.

 The value of usPathLength is the length of a path string that is to be used with the directory.
-This size can be 0 if none is required otherwise the string space is also allocated on heap for use by the
+This size can be 0 if none is required otherwise the string space is also allocated on heap for use by the object (ptr_utDirectory->ptrDirectoryPath).

-It is recommended to use a directory pointer as only interface to the disk (SD card).
+It is recommended to use a directory pointer as only interface to the disk (SD card or memory stick).